kalaksi/docker-midnight-commander/README.md

 - [GitHub repository](https://github.com/kalaksi/docker-midnight-commander)

 ### What is this container for?
-This container runs SSH server and configured Midnight Commander to run directly after login.
+This container runs SSH server and is configured to run Midnight Commander directly after login.
 So essentially this container is a remote accessible file manager.

 ### Why use this container?